themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 If you live in New York or visiting you should definitely check out Gym Sports Bar.

-Stonewall Inn is an LGBTQ.
+As an LGBTQ person know Stonewall Inn has an important history.
 The Stonewall riots happened in 1969 which started the gay rights movement.
-It was this movement that led to the 1st Pride in America in June 1970.
-After this NYC pride event, other Pride celebrations took place across the world, including the gay capital, San Francisco.
+It was this movement that led to Pride celebrations in NY and all across the world.

 Stonewall Inn still has that tavern look.
 The bar has wooden tables and counters.
 The rustic interior helps to maintain that nostalgic feeling of the gay old times.